nadeemabdulhamid/csc362-repo-fall2024/week-01/project01.md

 # Project 1: JDBC Programming

 - On this and all of your projects that modify SimpleDB internals, you may make use of your local Git repository of the SimpleDB code to save snapshots of its state in case you need to refer back to or restore a previous working version if you end up in a state where you cannot debug your code at all.
 Right-click on the project in Eclipse, and use the "Team" submenu to manage your Git repository.
+- Any modified code files that you submit for this and all projects (e.g. the `SimpleIJ.java` program) should only contain modifications that are related to the tasks of this assignment.
+Portions of the code that are completely unrelated to any part of this assignment should not be modified or rewritten in any way.
+A [Diff tool](https://www.diffchecker.com/text-compare/) may be used to ensure that all modifications to code are relevant and on task.
+- Remember that if you adopt/adapt code from a generative AI source (e.g. ChatGPT) you are entirely responsible for ensuring the correctness of the code, and you must put a comment attributing to the source (e.g. “ChatGPT”) and the prompt used (e.g. “Refactor the main method so that the bulk of the code that processes a command is moved to a separate method that simple takes a command string and processes it.”).

 ## Part 1: Simple JDBC client